Short-handed Heat fight hard, but not good enough in Game 2

 “We need a little bit more from everybody, whatever that is,” Olynyk said.

 But they had no answers for Davis, who made 14 of his first 15 shots en route to 32 points.
 Years ago, Haslem would have taken on the challenge.
-But at 40 years old, the three-time champion has rarely seen the court this season.
+At 40 years old, the three-time champion has rarely seen the court this season, but LeBron James wasn’t surprised his voice still carries such weight with his teammates.

+“Just check his resume,” said James, who won two titles in Miami.
+“There’s not many guys that talk about it and also be about it, and he’s one of them.
+If you want to be in the foxhole, that’s somebody you want to be in the foxhole with.”

 The Heat responded well after his timeout tirade.
 Guard Kendrick Nunn, at 6-foot-2, blocked a shot by Davis, who stands 8 inches taller, in the fourth quarter.